15 Holiday Movies You’re Forgetting to Add to Your Watchlist (Do It Now!)

 A Bad Moms Christmas (2017)

-Amy (Mila Kunis), Kiki (Kristen Bell), and Carla (Kathryn Hahn) resume their roles in this Bad Moms sequel.
-Amy, Kiki, and Carla have their own moms — Ruth (Christine Baranski), Sandy (Cheryl Hines), and Isis (Susan Sarandon), respectively — in town for the holidays and try to deal with family dynamics while celebrating the holiday.
+This movie is filled with big names and a lot of family dynamics.
+Amy (played by Mila Kunis), Kiki (played by Kristen Bell), and Carla (played by Kathryn Hahn) resume their roles in this Bad Moms sequel.
+Amy, Kiki, and Carla have their own moms — Ruth, Sandy, and Isis, respectively — in town for the holidays and navigate their oftentimes tenuous relationships with them while celebrating the holiday.

 Where to watch: Netflix